xsub/accepted/INSTALL.md

 make install
 ```

-### Installation notes:
+### Installation notes
 - Use `./configure --prefix=$TARGET_DIR` to specify your own install dir.
-- use sudo if configured with no prefix, this is for /bin installation.
+- use 'sudo' if configured with no prefix, this is allowing install to '/bin'.